~ Draco and Hermione ~

 "Why on earth are we in a forest?
 I was thinking of Diagon Alley," said Draco in confusion.

 "I was thinking of home," Hermione said with a blush of embarrassment.

 "Diagon Alley is probably swarming with Death Eaters anyway.
 You should have just let me think of the place," Hermione said bossily as she stood up.

-"My muggle home is actually quite nice, my parents are dentists," said Hermione proudly.
+"My muggle home is not filthy, it's actually quite nice, my parents are dentists," said Hermione proudly.